nr01adi/Case-Study-Wazer/README.md

 ![image](https://github.com/nr01adi/Case-Study-Wazer/assets/90669152/aab19e6f-7195-402b-9805-ab515f873b5d)

 ### <a name="serv"/>a.
 Server OS and Server-Side Scripting used (Windows or Linux, PHP or ASP.net or JavaScript, etc)
+#### Identify:
-#### Identify: There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.
+- There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.
--
+#### Evaluate:
-#### Evaluate: Based on the OWASP ZAP scan results for padu.gov.my, no alert for Hash Disclosure vulnerabilities was found.
+- Based on the OWASP ZAP scan results for padu.gov.my, no alert for Server OS and Server-Side Scripting used vulnerabilities was found.
 Since there is no alert, it suggests that OWASP ZAP did not detect any potential issues related to hash disclosure on the website.
--
+However it is using CloudWaf server
+#### Prevent:
-#### Prevent: Nothing to prevent
+- Nothing to prevent
--
 ### <a name="hash"/> b.
 Hash Disclosure
 #### Identify:
 - There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.